bvs7/Learn_Python/git_reference.md

 - Make small commits: If your commit doesn't change much, it is easier to follow the code development.
 - Commit often: This helps keep your commits managable, and lets your commits follow your workflow.
 - Push working code: Usually, its best to have your code working before you push it.
 Otherwise you might cause problems for anyone who pulls the repo.
+- Keep commits on focus: Try to keep the changes in each commit focused around a certain process